-Stok.ly ePOS and store operations management helps retail businesses connect point-of-sale activity, store stock, replenishment, transfers, ecommerce, warehouse fulfilment and reporting.
+Stok.ly ePOS and store operations management helps retail & trade businesses connect point-of-sale activity, store stock, replenishment, transfers, ecommerce, warehouse fulfilment and reporting.

 That means ePOS is not treated as a separate till or store sales feed.
-It becomes part of the wider operational control layer across inventory, orders, transfers, warehouses and reporting.
+POS becomes part of the wider operational control layer across inventory, orders, transfers, warehouses and reporting.

 What do you like best about Stok.ly – Inventory-Centric Cloud ERP?